 In my images I have tried to capture the wild elemental energy, the raw power and the breathtaking, beautiful majesty I witnessed.
 I really hope you enjoy them...

 ...
 A bit of advice ...

 Shooting waves is a photographic discipline and an art in itself.
-For beyond selecting Burst mode and simply 'point-and-squirting', the skill lies in gauging the changing light, sun position, wave pattern and break, then choosing the right spot to stand, selecting the optimum camera settings and then predicting and conducting the action to frame compositions that capture the emotion and action in a fleeting 'moment'.
+For beyond selecting Burst mode and simply 'point-and-squirting', the skill lies in reading the changing light, sun position, wave pattern and break angles, then choosing the right spot to stand.
+Once settled safely away from the surge of the next new wave set, it's all about selecting the optimum camera settings and then predicting and conducting the action, to frame compositions that capture the emotion and action of a fleeting 'moment'.

 Thereafter, to get the very best from a Raw file, Adobe Photoshop is the ultimate Fine Art processing tool to assist in subtly refining and rendering the final image to match the way you saw it in your mind's eye.

 Shooting waves is amongst the disciplines my Cornish Seascape Workshops focus on.
-So if you'd like to learn more about coastal approach, camera settings selection, light influences, shooting angles and image processing techniques, check out my workshops section and get in touch.
+So if you would like to learn more about coastal approach, camera settings selection, light influences, shooting angles and image processing techniques, check out my workshops section and get in touch.

-Be aware that the coast is a hazardous environment!
-Tell someone where you are going.
-Before heading onto a shoreline always check the tidal state, wave conditions and weather forecast.
-Stay alert, ensure you always have a safe retreat and don't get cut-off.
-Never venture on to the freshly wetted rocks on a rising tide and remember that a large 'Rogue' wave may run in at any time.
+No matter how benign the conditions, the coast is a potentially hazardous environment.
+So tell someone where you are going, when you will return and take a fully charged mobile phone with you.
+Before heading onto a shoreline always check the tidal state, sea conditions and weather forecast.
+Read any localised RNLI or civic warning signs.
+When on the beach or on rocks always stay alert, ensure you always have a safe retreat and don't get cut-off.
+Never venture on to wet rocks on a rising tide and remember a large 'Rogue' wave could run in at any time.